If you own an animal you have a duty of care, under the Animal Welfare Act, to make sure you care for it properly.

-Report an animal welfare concern
+Reporting an animal welfare concern

 If you know, or suspect, that an animal is being mistreated or isn't being cared for properly, you can tell us about it using our online form below.

-- as much detail as you can about the animal's condition and the state of its surroundings.
+Please tell us where the mistreated animal is being kept and as much detail as you can about the animal's condition and the state of its surroundings.

-You can find more advice on the legislation and codes of practice designed to protect the welfare of animals on the gov.uk website for:
+You can find more advice on the legislation and codes of practice designed to protect the welfare of animals on the GOV.UK website for: